aayushnerkarr/Multithread-image-compression-using-C-/README.md

 *Mentor - Neela Santosh.*<br>

 # `Mutlithread Image Compression In C++`
-This project demonstrates real-time image and video compression using OpenCV in C++.
-It provides an interactive application that allows the user to choose between image or video compression, specify the compression level, and visualize the results.
+This project demonstrates real-time image using OpenCV in C++.
+It provides user to choose image compression, specify the compression level, and visualize the results

 # `Image Compression:`
 - Allows the user to select an image file for compression.